Would you like to streamline your fundraising event planning process?

 - Follows up with invitees.

 You want your event to be beautiful, but also fun.
-With the right people in charge of your entertainment, your guests will be looking forward to coming back again next year.
+With the right people on your event committee in charge of your entertainment, your guests will be looking forward to coming back again next year.
 Choose people who have a good sense of your audience, their interests and tastes.
 This team does a lot of coordinating, so they’ll need to be good at managing details as well:

 - Determines and contracts the entertainment.